vladimirfedorov/makeicons/README.md

 # MakeIcons

-A macOS CLI utility to populate Xcode projects `AppIcon.appiconset` with icon images.
+A macOS CLI utility to populate Xcode project `AppIcon.appiconset` with icon images.

 ### Usage: